-1920s Flagpole Sitting: Alvin “Shipwreck” Kelly’s Legacy
+1920s Flagpole Sitting: The Legacy of Alvin “Shipwreck” Kelly

-Alvin Shipwreck Kelly flagpole sitting in 1928.
+Alvin Shipwreck Kelly performs a flagpole sitting stunt

 July 2, 2020 ~ By Shari Rose

 Kelly ran away from home at age 13 and changed his name to Alvin.
-He joined a ship’s crew and began a life at sea, becoming a merchant sailor.
-Over the next 15 years, he worked in a wide range of high-risk professions, including being a steeplejack, high diver, movie double, boxer, and a stunt pilot known for his daring aerial stunts.
+The teenager became a merchant sailor, joining a ship’s crew and beginning his life at sea.
+Over the next 15 years, he chose to work in a wide range of risky professions, gravitating toward jobs that others would not take.
+Alvin Kelly worked as a steeplejack, high diver, boxer, and a stunt pilot known for performing daring aerial stunts.

 During World War I, Kelly served in the Naval Auxiliary Reserve, and was discharged from service after three years.
 Much of Kelly’s life before his flagpole sitting stunts is unknown, including how he received the nickname, “Shipwreck.”
-Some accounts contend that he got the name from being knocked out so many times as a boxer, though others say he received that name from surviving the sinking of the Titanic.
+In one interview, Kelly said he got his nickname from surviving multiple shipwrecks, plane crashes and car accidents, but there is little evidence to support.
+Some accounts say he got the name from being knocked out so many times as a boxer, though others contend that he received that name from surviving the sinking of the Titanic.

-Shipwreck Kelly performing flagpole sitting in Louisville.
+Shipwreck Kelly performs a flagpole sitting in Louisville

-After the successful Hollywood pole sitting, Shipwreck Kelly began to attract a gaggle of fans and continued flagpole sitting.
-For the next few years, he toured 28 cities across the United States, sitting atop poles in each city to the delight of spectators.
+After the Hollywood stunt, Shipwreck Kelly began to attract fans with every successful flagpole sitting.
+Throughout the rest of the 1920s, he toured 28 cities across the United States, sitting atop poles in each city to the delight of spectators.
 By charging admission for up-close viewings of himself on the flagpole, as well as the opportunity to speak with him briefly, Kelly’s personal income skyrocketed.

-Local businesses, such as theaters and department stores, sponsored him for advertising purposes, and he was paid to make public appearances.
-Multiple books were written about him.
+Local businesses, such as theaters and department stores, sponsored him for advertising purposes.
+Multiple books were written about Shipwreck Kelly.
 At one point, he was paid $100 an hour for his flagpole sitting stunts.

 Some of Shipwreck Kelly’s famous pole sittings include: